karelvrabeckv/mri-viewer/README.rst

 MRI Viewer
 ==========

-A web application for visualizing and viewing MRI outputs
+A web application for analyzing and visualizing VTI files.

 * Free software: MIT License